Skip to main content

 A KILT account is a set of cryptographic elements:

-• A signing keypair to write transactions on-chain
+• A signing key pair to write transactions on-chain

 Create the Accountโ€‹

-To generate an account, we use the addFromMnemonic() function on the KiltKeyringPair generated via the SDK.
-The mnemonic is generated with the polkadot function mnemonicGenerate(), which generates a 12-word mnemonic.
+To generate an account, use the addFromMnemonic() function on the KiltKeyringPair interface of the SDK.
+The function uses the underlying polkadot mnemonicGenerate() function to generate a 12-word mnemonic.

 polkadot.js

-The KILT SDK is built on top of the polkadot.js library therefore you will find various uses of it in this workshop.
-The library provides a set of tools to interact with the KILT blockchain and other substrate based blockchains.
-In addition the polkadot-js library offers cryptographic primitives and a serialization framework to encode/decode data sent to and received from the blockchain.
-We recommend developers to familiarize themselves with their API documentation to learn more about the functions available.
+In addition, the polkadot.js library offers cryptographic primitives and a serialization framework to encode/decode data sent to and received from the blockchain.
+Read the API documentation to learn more about the functions available.

 attester/generateAccount.ts